bcc-code/bcc-membership-docs/index.md

 - [API integration](api-integration.md)
 - [Webhooks integration](webhooks.md)

+## Getting Started
+1. Write to it@bcc.no requesting the "Technical Administrator" role
+2. Log into members.bcc.no and configure your application settings
+3. In the application settings you can also apply for the scopes you require for your organisation
+4. You will be able use the scopes that has been approved in your application

 # Concepts and Roles
 ### Members
 "Members" is the name for BCC's membership system.
 This is where all the members's data is residing